-Comp onent Description (1) ((I)) Wireless light White: An integrated wireless device, such as a wireless local area network (WLAN) device and/or a Bluetooth® device, is on. • Amber: All wireless devices are off.
-(2) ۲h Power light • On: The computer is on.
-U. • Blinking: The computer is in the Suspend state. • Off: The computer is off or in Hibernation.
-(3) Ŧ AC adapter/Battery light White: The computer is connected to external power and the battery is charged from 90 to 99 percent. , • Off: The battery is fully charged.
-(4) 9 Hard drive light Blinking white: The hard drive or optical drive is being accessed. - Amber: HP 3D DriveGuard has temporarily parked the hard drive.
+Component Description (1) ((1)) Wireless light The wireless connection is on.
+(2) ψ Power light On: The computer is on.
+Blinking: The computer is in the Sleep state.
+Off: The computer is off or in Hibernation.
+(3) # AC adapter/Battery light Amber: The computer is connected to external power and the battery is charged from 0 to 90 percent.
+White: The computer is connected to external power and the battery is charged from 90 to 99 percent.
+Blinking amber: A battery that is the only available power source has reached a low battery level.
+When the battery reaches a critical battery level, the battery light begins blinking rapidly.
+Off: The battery is fully charged.
+(4) 9 Hard drive light Blinking white: The hard drive is being accessed.
+Amber: HP 3D DriveGuard has temporarily parked the hard drive.
+NOTE: For information on HP 3D DriveGuard, see the HP Notebook Reference Guide.